 The pregnant dog that has had calcium issues in the past or is at a high risk for repeat eclampsia needs to be managed closely.
 Use Oral Cal Plus or an injectable calcium gluconate when whelping starts and six hours later.
 If you are seeing signs of ineffective labor, nervousness or muscle twitching, quickly give Oral Cal Plus orally or inject calcium gluconate immediately.

 Post-whelping, all high risk moms and heavy milkers should get calcium supplements until weaning.
-Doc Roy's®Healthy Bones has two parts calcium to one part phosphorus, which is needed for effective absorption.
+Breeder's Edge® Oral Cal Plus Powder has both calcium and phosphorus, which is needed for effective absorption.
 Giving only calcium actually decreases absorption.

 Have more questions?
 Call our Pet Care Pros at 800.786.4751.
 They have the experience and knowledge to help you manage and prevent pet care challenges.